hypo69/hypo/docs/gemini/consultant/ru/logger/header.md

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker file is found.
+    :raises FileNotFoundError: if no marker file is found.
-    :raises TypeError: If input is not a tuple.
     :return: Path to the root directory if found, otherwise the directory where the script is located.
     :rtype: Path
     """
     current_path: Path = Path(__file__).resolve().parent
-    root_path = current_path
+    root_path: Path = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):
             root_path = parent